sathishsam14/responseDashboard/README.md

 ## Overview

-The Responsive Dashboard Application is a web application designed to provide users with an intuitive interface for dashboard.
+The Responsive Dashboard Application is a web application designed to provide users with an intuitive interface for managing dashboards.
 The application is fully responsive, ensuring a seamless experience across all devices, from desktops to mobile phones.

 ## Features